Strange Columbus The Wow Signal

 Before and After: Ohio State Campus Aerials

 It’s hard to imagine Columbus without its flagship university.
 While today Ohio State is one of the nation’s largest universities and a powerful influence in and out of Columbus in many ways, it got its start as just a humble agricultural college in 1870.
-Let’s go back to a time when Ohio State was not quite the powerhouse it is now.
+Let’s go back to a time and look at these Ohio State campus aerials from 1919, and compare them to the same views today.

 Before